vga101/gaiasky/README.md

-The TGAS catalog files (Gaia data) are **not** in the repository, so if you want to use TGAS when running from source you need to download the `tar` file corresponding to your version — see table below.
+The TGAS catalog files (Gaia data) are **not** in the repository, so if you want to use TGAS when running from source you need to download the `tar` file corresponding to your version â€” see table below.

 As of version `1.5.0`, there are new GPU-bound catalogs which perform much better and can also be combined with the levels-of-detail structure to produce a good combo in terms of performance and load times.
 Choose which catalog you want to use.
 Usually, the single file GPU version should work fine (tgas gpu), and has no culling, so all particles are visible at all times.